 A hot bowl of soup with piece of crusty bread on the dinner table , on a cold winter night , makes me a very happy girl indeed !!
 Now that is not entirely true, I for one could go for soup and bread any day of the year.
 Baguettes are our choice of bread to accompany the soups – they have these crispy crunchy exterior and the wonderful chewy interior.
 These textural quality and contrasts are not easily achieved at home but I do have something that comes fairly close and tastes way better than the usual store bought variety.

 I love the crunchy crust of the baguettes , did I mention that already ??.
 I am happy with the crust of my store bought baguettes , but they seem to lack the complex flavors of the sourdough versions.
 It took me some time to get this recipe the way I wanted it – but the whether the experiments were a hit or miss in terms of texture , the taste was always spot on.
-Leftover pieces for brekfast next day slathered with marmalade and a hot cup of joe , perfect breakfast heaven !!!
+Leftover pieces for breakfast next day slathered with marmalade and a hot cup of joe , perfect breakfast heaven !!!

 This recipe , by no means, is the ultimate version, but comes pretty darn close and the best part is that you can make it using the standard home kitchen appliances.

 Do I use any of these in this recipe ?
 No. These are all good things to have, but the life does not end just because one is short on gadgets.

 It is crazy that all this goodness comes out of essentially 4 ingredients – flour water salt and yeast.
-I use my 100% sourdough starter for this recipe – you can checkout the recipe here .
+I use my 100% sourdough starter for this recipe.
 Place all the ingredients in a bowl and mix (mixer/spatula) till a shaggy mass is formed.
 This dough has high water content (70 to 75% hydration in bread speak).
-Once all the flour is absorbed into the dough cover the bowl and let it rest for 20 minutes (autolyze for bread geeks)
+The high hydration makes it easier to mix with a spatula.
+No elbow grease – yet !

-If using an electric mixer – 5 minutes of kneading on low setting should do the trick.
-The dough should stretch easily without tearing at this point.
+If using an electric mixer – 2 to 3 minutes of kneading on low setting should do the trick.
+After kneading the dough should stretch easily without tearing at this point.
 Form into a ball and place in a bowl and keep covered in a warm area to rise until doubled – 2 to 4 hours at around 70°F. If the dough is rising too fast, transfer to the fridge to slow it down.
 You could oil the insides of the bowl to prevent the dough from sticking.
 I do not oil , and find that with careful scraping there is very little dough sticking to the sides.

 Once the dough is doubled transfer it to a floured work surface and form into a rectangle.
 Fold it over itself into thirds starting from one short side , and place back in the bowl. cover and let rest for 30 minutes and repeat the process.